Connect with over 2,000 popular apps and software to improve productivity and automate workflowsSee all integrations

 To apply the custom font style to your text, highlight text on the form and click the arrow that shows up at the end of the options to select and apply the custom style.

-We support all Google Fonts on all plans, and you can use other fonts on your forms with Custom CSS (a feature reserved for the Agency plan).
+We support all Google Fonts on all plans, and you can use other fonts on your forms with Custom CSS (a feature reserved for specific pricing plans).

 In this section, you can change the background of your form.